HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 ## Leverages
 - Here are some leads which can help you scale your audience:
 	- **Engaging with big accounts**: respond to accounts with a large following 10-20 times per day with _your personal experience relating to the topic they posted about._ **Do not** reply by rewording what they said.
 Remember — pains, benefits, and transformations for a specific awareness level — that is what will make people follow you.
-	- **Networking with people you *want* to work with**: send 3-5 DMs per day complimenting someone you want to work with on a recent post of theirs.
+	- **==Networking with people== you *want* to work with**: send 3-5 DMs per day complimenting someone you want to work with on a recent post of theirs.
 Follow up with them in a few days with content that you wrote using theirs as inspiration.
 DM it to them and tell them that they inspired what you wrote (many times they will engage with it, boosting the amount of impressions it gets).
 	- ==**The BIGGEST growth lever in business is customer retention and referrals**==: [[Entrepreneurship#Free advertising |Happy customers]] are more likely to spend more cash and buy your new products or services.
 The longer you retain customers, the more opportunity you have to earn more revenue from them.
 	- **Writing beginner-friendly educational content**: we need a balance of growth and authority.
 Target a very beginner level (and low level of awareness) problem and educated people on how to overcome it.
 List style posts (bullet point steps) work the best in this scenario.
 Then turn each of the bullet points into their own post.
 	- **Boosting traffic through curation**: write a thread or a post and mention large accounts in it (they may engage with it).
 If you write a thread about fitness and go over a talking point that a large account talks about, recommend people to follow that account.